 The annual Employment Awards Banquet recognizes PossAbilities participants for their achievements in the workplace and the businesses that have partnered with PossAbilities to employ individuals with disabilities.
 The annual event takes place in October as part of National Disabilities Employment Awareness Month.

 PossAbilities recognized their participants and 100 area businesses partnering with them to employ people with disabilities.
-The 23rd annual event was held at the Rochester International Events Center on October 3, 2018 at a luncheon prepared for nearly 300 attendees.
+The 24th annual Employment Awards Banquet was held Wednesday, October 2nd at the Rochester International Event Center.

 A Night of PossAbilities